Dedicated to those who can no longer argue for themselves.

 (5) “The media loves to politicize these tragedies” or “millions of law-abiding Americans are being indicted as child murderers” or “it’s interesting that so many of these people who commit mass murders end up being Democrats” or “those who advocate gun control don’t even know the difference between a clip and a magazine, etc.” (Therefore, the prime argument is mistaken.)
 These are examples of red herrings.
 This is probably the most common fallacy committed in the gun debate, and it has an infinite number of variations.
 The way it works is by distracting the attention of the audience by changing the subject to a different but subtly related topic.
 But think about it: even if all of the premises above were true, they could not count as blows against the prime argument because each premise is completely irrelevant to that argument.

 (6) “We have a terrible problem with obesity, but we’re not banning forks and spoons.”
 (Therefore, we cannot accept the conclusion of the prime argument.)
 Arguments by analogy depend on a comparison between two different things or situations that have a sufficient number of similarities to draw a strong conclusion.
-When there is not a sufficient number of similarities between the things compared, the fallacy of weak analogy occurs.
+When there is not a sufficient number of relevant similarities between the things compared, the fallacy of weak analogy occurs.
 This can be seen in the (actual!) example above, provided by Florida state senator Dennis Baxley.
 The reason the analogy is weak should be obvious: I cannot recall the last time someone walked into a high school with a bag of silverware and force fed scores of students to death.
-Arguments by analogy are another staple in the argumentative arsenal of gun control opponents, and more typically involve comparisons between guns and things like knives or cars.
+This is admittedly pretty low-hanging fruit, but arguments by analogy are another staple in the argumentative arsenal of gun control opponents, and more typically involve comparisons between guns and things like knives or cars.
 But the mistake they make that almost always renders these analogies weak is that they assume that because any object is potentially deadly all objects are potentially equally deadly.
 This is obviously false.
+After all, if all objects were equally deadly, we could ably defend ourselves against malevolent gun-wielders with any object whatsoever.

 (7) “Guns aren’t the cause of mass shootings.
 The cause of mass shootings is mental illness, drug abuse, violent video games, and/or gun-free zones, etc.” (Therefore, the prime argument is based on a flawed premise.)
 This line of argument at least has the virtue of addressing the causal nature of the prime argument, which asserts that the ready availability of assault-style firearms causes mass shootings.
 Now it’s reasonable to claim that mental illness and drug abuse have played a factor in some mass shootings.
 But to claim that guns have had no causal role whatsoever in any mass shooting is absurd.
 In fact, the presence of guns is the one factor common to all mass shootings.
 This is a variety of the false cause fallacy, more specifically, oversimplified cause.
 After all, a person abusing drugs without a gun is . . . just a person abusing drugs.
 Similarly, an unarmed person suffering from mental illness is not going to shoot anyone so long as they have no access to firearms.
 Gun-free zones without guns are . . . gun-free zones where no one gets shot.
 This fallacy is most succinctly expressed by the NRA slogan: “Guns don’t kill people; people do.”
 No—it’s the combination of people and guns that kill.